emqx/cloud-docs/en_US/deployments/create_deployment.md

 ## Limitation

-* Before the deployment is created, your account balance must not be less than the total cost of the deployment you created for 24 hours.
-You can visit the [Price Estimate](https://cloud.emqx.io/console/deployments/0?oper=new) page to view the hourly cost of your selected deployment specification, and top up your account balance in the [Payment Overview](https://cloud.emqx.io/console/billing/overview) page.
+* Before the deployment is created, you need to bind credit card payment information in the [Billing](https://cloud.emqxcloud.com/console/billing/overview) page.
-  > The deployment specification is 1000 lines, 1000 tps, and the hourly price is 1.17 USD, then your account balance should be greater than **28.08** USD (1.17 * 24)

 ## Create Deployment

-1. Log in to your account and navigate to EMQ X Cloud [Console](https://cloud.emqx.io/console/).
+1. Log in to your account and navigate to EMQ X Cloud [Console](https://cloud.emqxcloud.com/console/).
 2. Click the **New** button in the upper right corner to enter the deployment price estimation page.
 3. Choose the deployment of the corresponding specifications according to your needs.
    * Choose cloud platform: EMQ X Cloud temporarily supports AWS.
 If you have other cloud service provider requirements, you can submit a [ticket](../contact.md) or email (cloud@emqx.io) )  us.